mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 Typically these *mongod* instances would be running on different machines, but because they're running on the same machine, they're all just going to share the same *key file* and use the same one to *authenticate with one another*.
 Typically this *key file* would be copied on to each machine where each *mongod* was running.
 So at this point we started *three mongod processes* that will eventually make up a *replica set*.

-But right now, they can't replicate data.

-And in fact, they have no knowledge that other nodes are out there.
+But right now, they can't *replicate data*.
+And in fact, they have no knowledge that other *nodes* are out there.
 They're blind to the world around them.

-We need to enable communication between the nodes so they can stay in sync.

-So I'm just going to connect to node one here.

-So I use this command rs.initiate to initiate the replica set.

-And we actually need to run it on one of the nodes.

-Because we ran it here, we just have to add the other two nodes from this node.
+We need to enable communication between the *nodes* so they can stay in sync.
+So I'm just going to *connect to node one here*.
+So I use this command *rs.initiate to initiate the replica set*.
+And we actually need to run it on one of the *nodes*.
+Because we ran it here, we just have to add the other *two nodes from this node*.

 However, we have client authentication enabled, so we can't actually add other nodes to the set until we create a user and then connect as that user.